-3. Midterm Progress Reports
+4. Midterm Progress Reports

 Faculty members teaching students who are in their first year at the University, either first year students or transfer students, are required to provide midterm progress reports (i.e., midterm grades) for those students.
+Faculty members should have assignments or other work product assigned so that they have a basis for the midterm progress report.
+While midterm progress reports are only required for the first year students, they can also provide invaluable information for upper class students and their advisors.
 Reminders will be sent to all faculty regarding submission instructions and the due date for submission of midterm program reports.
-Each faculty member is responsible to review his or her roster and determine for which students midterm program reports are required.
+Each faculty member is responsible to review their roster and determine for which students midterm program reports are required.
+This also means that faculty members who are teaching first year students should have a basis on which to judge the students' performance by the time midterm grades are due.

-4. Term Offerings
+5. Term Offerings